| This is very interesting.

 States contain active ingredients made

+in other countries.
 In our independent investigation of how

 much profit drug companies really make,